-The nine day fast festival of Navratri is celebrated in the honor of Goddess Durga.
-Know more on Navratri 2014 dates and its celebrations.
+Navratri - The nine day fast festival of Navratri is celebrated in the honor of Goddess Durga.
+Sharad Navratri in 2021 will be celebrated from October 7 to 15.

 During Navratri, people from villages and cities gather to perform 'puja' on small shrines representing different aspects of Goddess Durga, including Goddess Lakshmi and Goddess Saraswati.
 Chanting of mantras and renditions of bhajans and folk songs usually accompany the puja rituals for nine consecutive days of Navratri.

 Navratri is obtained from two Sanskrit words; ‘nava’ means nine, and ‘ratri’ means night.
 The popular legend connected to Navratri highlights the notable battle between the powerful demon Mahishasura and Goddess Durga.

 April 2 to April 11, 2022